v0lt13/EditorAttributesDocs/docs/source/Attributes/hidefield.rst

 		[SerializeField, HideField(nameof(condition), States.State02)] private int field;
 	}

-The field will be hidden when the enum is set to “State02”.
+The field will be hidden when the ``enum`` is set to `State02`.

 .. image:: ../Images/HideField03.png

 .. image:: ../Images/HideField04.png

 .. note::
-	It cannot look for the condition inside a struct and it cannot hide arrays or lists, only the fields inside them
+	It cannot look for the condition inside a ``struct`` and it cannot hide arrays or lists, only the fields inside them